Frame a Hypothesis

 we believe (FEATURE or SUBJECT)

-will (MEASURABLE OUTCOME: INCREASE, DECREASE, FASTER, SLOWER, IMPROVE…),
+will INCREASE, DECREASE, BE FASTER, BE SLOWER, IMPROVE \342\200\246 something,

-because of (REASON / PROBLEM)
+because of (REASON / PROBLEM WE SOLVE)

 if we OFFER TO FILTER USERS